Transfer marking in PocketSmith

 - Click Save

-Manually marking transactions as transfers
+Manually marking and unmarking transactions as transfers

 You can manually mark and unmark transactions as transfers when editing a single transaction or by using the bulk edit tool to change multiple transactions in one go.
-The following user guides explain how to make these changes:

 Dealing with incorrect transfer marking